-The credit is not considered income in determining Minnesota income tax, Minnesota income tax credits, the Minnesota property tax refund, or the Minnesota senior citizen property tax deferral.
-An advance payment or refund of a credit is not considered income, assets, or property under various assistance programs.
+Subd.
+8. Not income.
+An advance payment or refund of a credit is not considered income in determining Minnesota income tax, Minnesota income tax credits, the Minnesota property tax refund, or the Minnesota senior citizen property tax deferral.
+An advance payment or refund of a credit is not considered income, assets or property under various assistance programs.